bradmartti/20-series-drill-jigs/README.md

 - If printed tolerances do not match your needs (e.g., too tight/loose), adjust them using the included Fusion 360 parameter file — use care for other changes, as major modifications may break the model.
 - If bearings don't stay in place, adjust tolerances in CAD and/or use retaining compound to secure them.
 - The 9.5 mm T-nut length is required for the anti-spin feature to function correctly (length can be adjusted in the CAD if needed).
-- For 4040 extrusions in through-hole counterbored joints, a separate 5.5 mm drill bit is needed to fully finish the 5.5 mm pilot/clearance hole through the full profile thickness.
+- For 4040 extrusions in through-hole counterbored joints, use the blind hole jig to finish the hole through the full profile thickness.

 <div style="display: flex; gap: 1%; justify-content: space-around;">
   <img src="Images/counterbore_40.png" width="49%" alt="Image1">